sharmap342/FISH_Java_Codes_Numerical_Methods/README.md

-# MASc project (FISH Codes - a language similar to Java)
+# MASc project (FISH Codes - a language used in ITASCA Inc. software)
 ## Code to model seals for tunnels in underground nuclear waste repositories.

 The Master file defines global input variables for the program.
 It also calls other modules (final_mesh, assign_properties, initialize_stresses, thermal_analysis_stress_evolution_hitory).